KnutOlaD/clusterflux/README.md

 ## Acknowledgments

-- [Mari Stetzler](https://github.com/Marste5991) - For helping out with test data, explaining the manual proceedures in VBA-Lab/FlareHunter, initial testing and debugging
+- [Marie Stetzler](https://github.com/Marste5991) - For helping out with test data, explaining the manual proceedures in VBA-Lab/FlareHunter, initial testing and debugging
 - [Mario Veloso](@GEOMAR) - For reading theory, check of equations, discussing the concepts and providing insight into the original clustering process
 - [Benedicte Ferré](https://github.com/Beneferre) - For valuable discussions on use cases along the development path